Subset-UCSD/Commit-Challenge-2025/actions.md

 - Delete the mind control wand from Sean_Y's inventory.
 The wand has burst and now is no longer functioning.
 Although, maybe Sean_Y and Sam have been influenced by the wand just enough, that they too may become a warlock...
 Decide what happens to Sean_Y and Sam due to their exposure to the wand and the influence of the Eldtrich God (Note Sean_P had the worst of the exposure).

 THIS LAND CONFUSES OUR MINDS.
 DOWN IN THE UNDERWORLD.

+# Nick

+What Sean_P doesn't know is that when SANTA gave me the [[One (1) Thermonuclear Bomb]] it was actually a [[One (currently exploding) (1) Thermonuclear Bomb]].
+This happened to kill all of the residents in Oakhaven at the same time.
+At this time Sean_P was fiddling around with The Mind Control Wand and attributed the megaton explosion with an eldritch blast of energy.
+The eldritch blast of energy still did happen, but it was much much weaker than the power of modern S.A.N.T.A technology.
+That was a cruel joke SANTA played on all of us.
+We must all have been on his naughty list.
+What Sean_P speaks of is true, however, that EVERYONE (including Marcelo) is now down in the underworld after the [[One (currently exploding) (1) Thermonuclear Bomb]] went off. [[Admin: Remove [[One (1) Thermonuclear Bomb]] from Nick's inventory]]. [[Admin: Add [[One (1) Exploded Thermonuclear Bomb Remains]] to Nick's inventory]].
+Now that I am in the underworld equivalent of Oakhaven, the odd weather patterns stop, there is no more pink goop, and all you hear are screams every time you close your eyes. [[New Quest: Escape the Underworld (with Marcelo)]].
+After Marcelo was tragically killed by falling on spikes, drinking a wide variety of potions that all had negative effects, and then succumbed to coal poisoning in Sean_Y's coal mine, we must go on a quest to bring him back.
+I rally sam, Sean_P, Sean_Y, Geoffrey, and Raymond to assist in escaping the underworld.
+Describe how the quest can be accomplished.
+Additionally anyone who interacts with the [[One (1) Exploded Thermonuclear Bomb Remains]] will sustain 10 ethereal damage, unblockable.
+This is because it is haunted by the souls of all of Oakhaven.

 # Sean_Y